Federal Return-to-Office 2026: Your Telework Rights Explained

 OPM's guidance allows exceptions for:

 Disability accommodations: Employees with documented disabilities may qualify for remote work as a reasonable accommodation under the Rehabilitation Act.
+However, on February 11, 2026, OPM and EEOC issued joint guidance with important new clarifications:

 Medical conditions: Qualifying medical conditions can justify telework, though agencies set their own approval processes.